golioth/developer-training/website/docs/zephyr-training/03_LED/devicetree-overview.md

 :::

-When the project is built, the microcontroller DT files will be located, the board DT files will be combined on top of those, and the overlay DT files from the application will be added on top of everything.
+When the project is built, the microcontroller DT files are located and used as the base, the board DT files will be combined on top of those, and the overlay DT files from the application will be added on top of everything.
+Each of these layers are capable of controlling different elements in the system.

 ## Don't Freak Out!